 - Frequency: Indicate how often payments are made.
 This is typically monthly.

-Section 3: Mention Your Stocks and Bonds
+Step 6: Complete Section 3; Mention Your Stocks and Bonds

 Instructions for providing this information and definitions of terms used in this section are:

-- Number of shares: List the total number of shares you own
+- Number of shares: List the total number of shares you own.

-- Cost: List the initial cost of your purchase
+- Cost: List the initial cost of your purchase.

-- Market value quotation/Exchange: Enter the value of the security on the “as of” date you selected
+- Market value quotation/Exchange: Enter the value of the security on the “as of” date you selected.

 - Date of quotation/Exchange: Report the date of the value you reported (the same as the “as of” date).

-- Total value: Multiply the market value of each security by the number of shares you own, and list this amount
+- Total value: Multiply the market value of each security by the number of shares you own, and list this amount.

-Section 4: Include Real Estate Owned
+Step 7: Complete Section 4; Include Real Estate Owned

 Instructions for providing this information and definitions of terms used in this section of the form are:

-- Type of property: List the type of property, such as “primary residence,” “undeveloped lot,” or “investment property”
+- Type of property: List the type of property, such as “primary residence,” “undeveloped lot,” or “investment property.”

-- Address: List the physical address of the property
+- Address: List the physical address of the property.

-- Date of purchase: Use the date on your mortgage bill of sale
+- Date of purchase: Use the date on your mortgage bill of sale.

-- Original cost: List the purchase price
+- Original cost: List the purchase price.

-- Name and address of mortgage holder: Enter the name and address of the lender that holds the mortgage on the property
+- Name and address of mortgage holder: Enter the name and address of the lender that holds the mortgage on the property.

-- Mortgage account number: The number of the loan with the financial institution
+- Mortgage account number: The number of the loan with the financial institution.

-- Mortgage balance: The remaining principal balance left to be paid on the mortgage
+- Mortgage balance: The remaining principal balance left to be paid on the mortgage.

-- Amount of payment per month/year: Enter your monthly/yearly mortgage payment
+- Amount of payment per month/year: Enter your monthly/yearly mortgage payment.

 In this section, you’ll report personal property of significant value.
-This includes property, such as jewelry, IRAs or other retirement accounts, cars, and recreational vehicles.
-For cars, include the make, model, and year along with a quick estimate of current value from a tool, such as Kelley Blue Book.
+This includes property such as jewelry, IRAs or other retirement accounts, cars, and recreational vehicles.
+For cars, include the make, model, and year along with a quick estimate of current value from a tool such as Kelley Blue Book.

-Section 6: Describe Any Unpaid Taxes
+Step 9: Complete Section 6; Describe Any Unpaid Taxes

 The SBA requires you to be current on all federal, state, and local taxes before it will approve a loan.
 The only exception is if you have delinquent federal income taxes with an IRS-approved payment plan.
-The SBA also doesn’t allow you to use loan proceeds to pay for past due taxes, such as income, payroll, real estate property, or sales.
+The SBA also doesn’t allow you to use loan proceeds to pay for past due taxes such as income, payroll, real estate property, or sales.

-Section 7: Include Any Other Liabilities
+Step 10: Complete Section 7; Include Any Other Liabilities

 - Co-signed or guaranteed obligations: If you are obligated on another person’s debt as a co-signer or guarantor, you should list those potential liabilities in this section.
 You will ultimately report this as a contingent liability.